JSTOR-Labs/plant-humanities/cassava.md

 <param title="Puerto Rico" eid="Q1183">

 ## …and Experimentation
 Cassava exists in two varieties: sweet and bitter cassava.
 In their raw forms, both sweet and bitter cassava contain hydrocyanic compounds, which are toxic to humans.[^22] The more bitter the cassava is, the higher the concentration of hydrocyanic compounds.
 Today, both varieties exist for the same species of cultivated cassava, _Manihot esculenta_.
-In the past, however, scientists such as [Johann Pohl](https://plants.jstor.org/stable/10.5555/al.ap.person.bm000006597) thought they were two different species.
+In the past, however, scientists such as [Johann Baptist Pohl](https://plants.jstor.org/stable/10.5555/al.ap.person.bm000006597) thought they were two different species.
 A [1906 article on cyanogenesis](https://www.biodiversitylibrary.org/page/43363072) outlines various experiments which had been conducted on the cassava root to determine its composition.[^23] The article’s authors were still in favour of Pohl’s identification of bitter cassava as _Manihot utilissima_, and sweet cassava as _Manihot aipi_.
 <param ve-image
 title="_Proceedings of the Royal Society London_(1906)" url="https://www.biodiversitylibrary.org/pageimage/43363072" fit="cover"
        attribution="Biodiversity Heritage Library">